 Under Charles, Philipponnat’s wines aren’t just more intense, they’re also fresher (due to using only first-pressing Chardonnay).
-And to the traditional tank and foudre fermentation, Charles has added smaller neutral barrels for more depth and complexity.
+And for more depth and complexity, Charles has gradually increased the amount of wine aging in neutral wood.
 To maximize their character, the non-vintage wines age for 3 years en tirage, while the vintage cuvées spend from 5 to 10 years on the lees.

-Through great vision, technical skill and perfectionist attention to detail–and the pride of five centuries of tradition–Charles has created a range of Champagnes with few peers for quality and character.
-This ranges from the towering Clos des Goisses to the superb Royale Réserve and Reserve Rosé, two of the finest non-vintage brut Champagnes on the market today.
+Through great vision, technical skill, and perfectionist attention to detail–and the pride of five centuries of tradition–Charles has created a range of Champagnes with few peers for quality and character.
+This ranges from the towering Clos des Goisses to the superb non-vintage Royale Réserve Brut, Non-Dosé, and Rosé; three of the finest non-vintage Champagnes on the market today.

-Until Krug’s Clos des Mesnil was first made in 1979, Clos des Goisses was the region’s only great single-vineyard wine.
-From its first vintage in 1935, it was not only unchallenged as the beacon of terroir in Champagne.
-It was the sole argument that great Champagne could be made from a single site, rather than a blend of vineyards has had been done for centuries in the region.
+Until Krug’s Clos du Mesnil was first made in 1979, Clos des Goisses was the region’s only great single-vineyard wine.
+From its first vintage in 1935, it was unchallenged as the beacon of terroir in Champagne.
+It was the sole argument that great Champagne could be made from a single site, rather than a blend of vineyards as had been done for centuries.

 Adding to Cart.